mlswg/mls-protocol/draft-ietf-mls-protocol.md

     only means that the associated mechanism is fit for the purpose for which it was defined.
 Careful reading of the documentation for the mechanism is necessary to understand the applicability of that mechanism.
-The IETF could recommend mechanisms that have limited applicability, but will provide applicability statements that describe any limitations of the mechanism or necessary constraints on its use.
+The IETF could recommend mechanisms that have limited applicability, but it will provide applicability statements that describe any limitations of the mechanism or necessary constraints on its use.